scootafew/depend-miner/README.md

 ### AWS
 These services could be run on a container orchestration service such as Docker Swarm or Kubernetes.
 The examples here are for Docker Swarm, but for Kubernetes the [kompose](https://github.com/kubernetes/kompose) tool may be of interest.

-Environment variables need to be set for Redis and Neo4J password, along with the GitHub API token.
-Suggestion is to create `secrets.aws.env` and pass to docker-compose.
-(Note: .env files are included in the .gitignore file to prevent against accidental commit of secrets)

 [sg_inbound]: img/securitygroup_rules_inbound.png "Security Group Inbound Rules"
 [sg_outbound]: img/securitygroup_rules_outbound.png "Security Group Outbound Rules"
 #### Security Group